GoogleCloudPlatform/firebase-extensions/storage-label-videos/README.md

 This extension will operate with the following project IAM roles:

-* storage.admin (Reason: Allows the extension to write to your Cloud Storage.)
+* storage.objectAdmin (Reason: Allows the extension to write to your Cloud Storage.)